Highlighted student projects

-Identifying cryptic species in sponges.
+Identifying cryptic species in sponges or biomonitoring structures.
 By using DNA, we can perform biomonitoring via the barcoding of species.
 Sponges are known to have symbioses with not only microorganisms but also macroorganisms.
-We are working on identifying the crypto-fauna associated with sponges, and we are looking for a motivated student to join the efforts as soon as possible!
+We are working on identifying the crypto-fauna associated with sponges.
+Furthermore, we have been deploying autonomous reef monitoring systems (ARMs) and want to quantify the biodiversity accumulating on those as well.
+We are looking for motivated students to join the efforts as soon as possible!

 Designing a sensor device to identify food sources of large elasmobranchs.
 With the opportunity to , we are looking for an BSc or SRP student to work on the possibility of a miniature DNA sequencing device that can be placed on or inside sharks and rays to study diets.
 You are asked to find out what is necessary to create such a science-fiction sounding device.

 Effects of ghost nets on benthic communities.
 We are looking for students who want to use video footage to identify potential impacts of lost and abandoned fishing gear on benthic communities.
 This project starts around spring 2022.